-Obligation Level in Great Britain from 1 January 2018
+Obligation Level in Great Britain from 1 April 2018

-2.7.
-From 1 January 2018 onwards, a supplier's obligation is set using the formula below:
+2.3.
+From 1 April 2018 onwards, a supplier's obligation is set using the formula below:

-Supplier obligation (ROCs) = total relevant electricity supplied (MWh) x obligation level (ROCs/MWh)
+Supplier obligation = total relevant electricity $$x$$ obligation level (ROCs) supplied (MWh) (G) (ROCs/MWh)

-- 2.8.
-We will round a supplier's obligation to the nearest whole ROC, with any half ROC rounded upwards. - 2.9.
-The total relevant electricity supplied is a term defined in the Renewables Obligation (Amendment) (Energy Intensive Industries) Order 2017, and generally a supplier's relevant supply volume under the RO (G) will be:
+- 2.4.
+We will round a supplier's obligation to the nearest whole ROC, with any half ROC rounded upwards. - 2.5.
+"Relevant electricity" is a term introduced by the Renewables Obligation (Amendment) (Energy Intensive Industries) Order 2017, and generally a supplier's relevant supply volume under the RO (G) will be: